-John Henry Newman termed such a network of complementary evidence an "informal inference,"75 that is, reaching a conclusion by considering the accumulation of converging antecedently probable data sets.
+John Henry Newman termed such a network of complementary evidence an "informal inference,"57 that is, reaching a conclusion by considering the accumulation of converging antecedently probable data sets.
 For Newman, truth claims did not have to be grounded in an infallible source of evidence or in a strictly formal deduction.
 They could be grounded in the convergence (complementarity and corroboration) of a multiplicity of probabilistic evidential bases.
-Certitude is not grounded in one base alone, but in a multiplicity of likely or probable evidential bases.
-Thus, even if one (or
+Certitude is not grounded in one base alone, but in a multiplicity of likely or probable

-70 See Alabidi and Lyth.
+54 See Alabidi and Lyth.
 2006.

-71 See Gordon.
+55 See Gordon.
 2010 pp 100-102.